Downeast Treatment Center now offering Virtual Services: 667-6890

 Machias | 2nd Monday of month 3:30p – 4:30p (11 Free St.)

 Medication-assisted recovery for maintenance and long-term detox including: Methadone, Buprenorphene, Suboxone and Vivitrol.
 Substance counseling for families and couples, and group counseling

 Download this printable guide from Healthy Acadia of recovery support services and substance use treatment in the Down East region.

 A safe place to get support from peers during recovery.
-Resources, mentoring, education and support to others affected by a loved one’s drug use.
+Resources, mentoring, education and support .
+For anyone seeking recovery, in recovery, and affected others.
+Open 10a—6p M-F.